kpentland/MA933-2021/README.md

 * Sheet 4 simulations
 * Q2: Contact process simulation (with Gillespie algorithm)

+`Support Class 6.ipynb`
+* Sheet 5 simulations
+* Q2: Using the 'networkx' package to simulate random networks

 ## Other helpful informtion
 This will be updated as the module progresses.